Candidate screening is an essential part of any hiring process occurring just before the interviewing process begins in earnest.

 Screening candidates is challenging when there’s a deluge of applicants or you don’t know what you’re looking for.

-• Volume: In reality, this is a bigger issue in larger, prestige organizations that everyone wants to work at.
-If this is the case, many high-volume hiring platforms can be programmed to automatically filter out and reject unsuitable candidates that don’t meet certain requirements such as salary expectation, location, or visa status.
+If this is the case, many staffing tools can be programmed to automatically filter out and reject unsuitable candidates that don’t meet certain requirements such as salary expectation, location, or visa status.

-• Lack of consistency across reviewers: If multiple people are working the same role are they all consistently screening the appropriate candidates?
+If multiple people are working the same role are they all consistently screening the appropriate candidates for the right skills and competencies?

-• Getting an answer from hiring managers: While recruitment should be near the top of everyone’s priority list, it can sometimes be tricky to get feedback from hiring managers which can slow down the process and might even mean you miss out on particularly in-demand candidates.
+While recruitment should be near the top of everyone’s priority list, it can sometimes be tricky to get feedback from hiring managers.
+This can slow down the process and might even mean you miss out on in-demand candidates.

 Candidate Screening Best Practices